 PLAY – 10 mins

-Play a simple ‘follow the leader’ type game.
+Play a simple ‘follow the leader’-type game.
 This could be the well-known game, ‘Simon says’, or this follow-the-leader circle game:

 One player (A) is selected and leaves the room briefly, while another player (B) from within the circle is chosen as the leader.
 When player A returns, all the players in the circle should be copying any actions performed by player B, such as clapping hands, stamping feet, tapping head etc, without revealing which player they are copying.
 Player A has three attempts to guess the correct identity of player B, before swapping for another player to repeat the game again.